 How to Prevent COVID-19 Infection

-To prevent the spread of COVID-19, use the same precautions you would for the flu and common cold.
-Pullman Regional Hospital recommends these infection-prevention practices:
+To prevent the spread of COVID-19, use many of the same precautions you would for the flu and common cold.
+Pullman Regional Hospital recommends these infection-prevention practices.
+Click here for more information about preventing infection from the CDC.

 - If you’re sick, stay home.
 Call your primary care physician if you suspect you have the virus.